enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

 .. code-block:: python

     def add_timed_event(wait_time: int, use_wall_time: bool, callback: callable,
-                      parameters: list = []) -> int:
+                      parameters: list = None) -> int:
         """
         Schedule a function to be called after a specified delay.

         Args:
             wait_time: Time to wait before triggering the event, in milliseconds
-            use_wall_time: If True, uses real-world time.
-If False, uses in-game time (affected by game speed/pause state)
+            use_wall_time: If True, uses real wall-clock time and is unaffected by game pause or world transitions.
+If False, uses in-game time which stops when the game is paused or a menu world is loaded.
             callback: Python function to call when the timer expires.
                      The function should accept a single parameter which will be the list of parameters provided.
             parameters: Optional list of GenericParameter objects to pass to the callback.
-                       Each parameter's value will be passed to the callback function.
+                       Pass None or omit to use no parameters.

         Returns:
             int: ID of the created timer event, which can be used to cancel it.